 An effective Deal Desk requires Templated Proposals to streamline standard deals while providing clear parameters and flexibility for Sales Reps to experiment and explore new pricing and packaging options.

-In the time you are working through the deal approval process, your prospect may be checking out competitors, having second thoughts about purchasing, or discussing internally the possibility of creating your solution in-house.
+When you are working through the deal approval process, your prospect may be checking out competitors, having second thoughts about purchasing, or discussing internally the possibility of creating your solution in-house.

 While sales teams might be well versed in the overall sales strategy, the other stakeholders in the process might not be.
 If they aren’t, it’s a huge liability.